sabrinasadik/www_threefold.io/www.threefold.io/content/home/vision.md

 #### Fairness

-The internet is currently run by a handful of large companies who benefit financially from our data - everyone should be able to enjoy a return for participating and sharing internet capacity while maintaining their data privacy.
+The internet is currently run by a handful of large companies who benefit financially from our data - everyone should be able to enjoy a return for participating and sharing internet capacity while maintaining our data privacy.